+December December

+31, 2018 018 31, 2017

+€ in thousands

-€ in '000 December 31, 2018 December 31, 2017 PUT option liability 678 1,306
+PUT option liability 678 1,306

 The Company entered into a PUT option agreement with a CEO of a subsidiary, according to which the Company granted the CEO an option to sell to the Company (following the employment termination date) all the shares which he will choose to exercise under his option agreement with the subsidiary.
 The exercise price of the PUT option will be determined based on the fair value of the option shares as of the date of the PUT notice.
 In 2018, the parties entered into an agreement cancelling 50% of the PUT option.
-As a result of the cancellation an amount of ≤ 0.4 million was recorded in the non-controlling interest reserve.
+As a result of the cancellation an amount of $\notin 0.4$ million was recorded in the non-controlling interest reserve.